rjmco/nix.dev/maintainers/responsibilities.md

 Maintain your entry in the [`CODEOWNERS`](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) file in the respective repository.
 GitHub will then request reviews for pull requests that change files you own.

 Set the notification level on the [Development > Documentation](https://discourse.nixos.org/c/dev/documentation/25) Discourse category to "watching".

-Join the [Nix* Documentation](https://matrix.to/#/#docs:nixos.org) Matrix room and enable relevant notifications.
+Join the [Nix\* Documentation](https://matrix.to/#/#docs:nixos.org) Matrix room and enable relevant notifications.

-As a maintainer, you have the responsibility to be responsive to `@` mentions on GitHub, Discourse, and Matrix.
-If said mention is low on your priority list, you can respond by saying that.

-Finally, you should also make sure to subscribe to external resources that falls into your area.
-For example, if you are a maintainer of the documentation team, you need to be aware of the stabilisation status of Nix features.
-If you are a maintainer of the security team, you need to be subscribed to CVE publications.
+Respond to `@` mentions on GitHub, Discourse, and Matrix within reasonable time, even if you cannot deal with the issue due to time constraints or other priorities.

 ## Provide guidance

-As a maintainer, you will have to guide potential contributors.

-This can be done by taking questions from the Discourse forum, and encouraging the poster to write issues on GitHub, if needed, and then guide them to write Pull Requests.
+Guide potential contributors, by:

+- taking questions on the Discourse Help category
+- encouraging question authors to raise issues on GitHub if needed
+- guiding them to make pull requests to solve their problems

-In any case, make sure to reserve time for doing Pull Request reviews, and to only pick subjects that fall withing files that are in your `CODEOWNERS` entry.
+Make sure to reserve time for reviewing pull requests that fall within your area of interest or expertise.

 ## Take ownership of issues, pull requests, and source code

-As a maintainer, you are responsible for the code you approve and merge: it is also your responsibility to follow-up on bugs and regressions caused by this code.
+As a maintainer, you are responsible for the code you approve and merge.
+It is your responsibility to follow-up on bugs and regressions caused by this code.